 What To Expect At The Shop

-During your industrial piercing, you will take a seat in the piercer’s chair and have the cartilage area on your ear disinfected.
-This helps to prevent bacteria being pushed through with the piercing needle and causing an infection.
+While getting your ear pierced, you will take a seat in the piercer’s chair and have the cartilage area on your ear disinfected.
+This helps to prevent bacteria from being pushed through with the piercing needle and causing an infection.

 The ear will be marked in two places, where each of the holes for the industrial bar jewelry will go through.